Skip to content

 / Architecture

-BigMarkt is five layers stacked.
+BigMarkt is built in layers.
 Each layer is independently verifiable, and each is downstream of the one beneath it.

 01